Google Workspace

 # Google Workspace - Action objects

 Workato allows you to add, delete, update, fetch, or search for objects on Google Workspace.
-Here, we are classifying User, User alias, Groups, etc as objects.
-Note that the entries for input fields will change depending on the objects chosen.
-The list of objects used can be found below.
+The input field entries change based on the object you choose.

 Objects Description

 Verification code Perform an action relating to verification codes.
-Verification codes allow users to recover their accounts when 2 step authentication is enabled
+Verification codes allow users to recover their accounts when two-step authentication is enabled.

-App specific password Perform an action relating to an app specific password.
-App specific passwords are used to access apps or devices which do not enforce 2-step verification.
-Users can generate these passwords and you can use Workato to revoke these passwords in the event of lost devices or re-provisioning of apps
+App specific password Perform an action relating to an app-specific password.
+App-specific passwords are used to access apps or devices that do not enforce two-step verification.
+Users can generate these passwords and you can use Workato to revoke these passwords in the event of lost devices or re-provisioning of apps.

-Access token Perform an action relating to access token of an application under a user
+Access token Perform an action relating to the access token of an application under a user.

-Mobile Device Perform an action relating to mobile device associated with a user
+Mobile Device Perform an action relating to the mobile device associated with a user.

-License Perform an action relating to license of various Google products
+License Perform an action relating to the license of various Google products.